Rachel Cusk facts for kids

 After a brief first marriage to a banker, Cusk was married to photographer Adrian Clarke, with whom she has two daughters.
 The couple separated in 2011.
 Their divorce became a major topic in Cusk's writings.

 Cusk is married to retail consultant and artist Siemon Scamell-Katz.
-In 2021, the couple moved from residence in London and Norfolk to Paris, a protest in part against the withdrawal of the United Kingdom from the European Union.
+In 2021, the couple moved from residences in London and Norfolk to Paris, a protest in part against the withdrawal of the United Kingdom from the European Union.

 See also